dawidh15/rcppSkeleton/README.md

 # To create the package structure

 1. Install R, RTools and RCpp with all dependencies.
-1. From the project menu, click in *New Project*, *R Package using Rcpp*.
+1. From the project menu, click in *New Project*.
+Let it be a Blank project.
-1. Check that build tools are accesible from the Build Tab.
+1. Clone this repo into the project.
+1. Add version control.

 # C++ Settings